Sharing God's Love

 Welcome to the web site for Marden Parish Church in the heart of Kent.

-"We are pleased to announce that The Reverend Nicky Harvey, currently Assistant Curate at St. Mary's Hadlow, Kent, and on secondment to the Benefice of Mereworth, Wateringbury and West Peckham, Kent, has been appointed to the post of Vicar of Marden.
-The licensing occasion will be held on 13th October and will comply with government guidelines for social distancing restrictions at the time."
+The Reverend Nicky Harvey, previously Assistant Curate at St. Mary's Hadlow, Kent, and on secondment to the Benefice of Mereworth, Wateringbury and West Peckham, Kent, has now been licensed to St Michael and All Angels, Marden.
+You can view the recorded service here:

-Marden Church is now open on Sunday mornings for Service of Morning Prayer at 10.30am.
-Also open for private prayer on Tuesday and Thursday, 10am–12 noon.
+Marden Church is open on Sunday mornings for a Service of Holy Communion at 8.00am and a Service of Morning Prayer at 10.30am.

 Please read our Church Wardens' letter here to find out more.